 Family & History

-Learn more about our heritage, the origins and the rich history of the Diego Mathier family
+Learn more about our heritage, the origins, and the rich history of the Diego Mathier family

 Origins

-In the picturesque wine village of Salgesch in the canton of Valais, the Mathier family was first mentioned in a document in 1387 and has been closely associated with the largest wine-growing community in Upper Valais and its people ever since.
-Ferdinand Mathier, great-grandfather of today’s best Swiss winemaker of the decade, laid the foundations for the success of the family business, which is now run by Nadia and Diego Mathier.
-As a dedicated vineyard inspector, he was already aware of the importance of the soil conditions, the vineyards and the microclimate in Valais at the beginning of the 20th century.
+In the picturesque wine village of Salgesch in the canton of Valais, the Mathier family was first mentioned in historical records in 1387 and has been closely connected ever since to the largest wine-growing community in Upper Valais and its people.
+The foundation for the success of the family business—now run by Nadia and Diego Mathier—was laid by Ferdinand Mathier, the great-grandfather of the current winner of the “Swiss Winemaker of the Decade” award.
+As a dedicated viticultural inspector, he already understood—as early as the beginning of the 20th century—the importance of soil composition, vineyard sites, and the microclimate in Valais.

-The chronology of events
+The Chronology of Events

 Immerse yourself in the rich history of the Mathier family.